tranhungnghiep/AI-Conference-Info/README.md

 2. For **ICDM**, long and short papers are submitted to the same track then their types are decided according to their quality.

 ---
-- Inspired by [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate), with larger coverage and more information.
+- Complement with a larger coverage and more information of [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate).
-- Contributions of updated information via pull requests/issues are welcome.
+- Contributions of updated information are welcome via pull requests/new issues.